Updated November 21, 2024 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 Explosion Venting Systems: Explosion venting systems are designed to release the pressure generated during a dust explosion safely.
 These systems prevent the rupture of equipment, which can lead to secondary explosions.
 They divert the explosion energy away from critical areas, safeguarding personnel and equipment.

-Inerting Systems: Inerting systems introduce inert gases, such as nitrogen, to reduce the oxygen content in enclosed spaces, making it difficult for dust explosions to occur.
+Inerting Systems: Inerting systems introduce inert gases, such as nitrogen, to reduce the oxygen content in enclosed spaces, making it difficult for explosions to occur.
 This is a proactive measure to prevent explosions from taking place in the first instance.

 Flameless Venting Technology: Flameless venting systems are designed to capture and extinguish flames generated during an explosion.
 They help prevent secondary explosions and provide additional protection in case of a dust explosion.